GoogleCloudPlatform/professional-services/examples/gcf-pubsub-vm-delete-event-handler/README.md

 ---

 Debug logs are also available, but are not sent by default.
-To enable, deploy the function with the `DEBUG` environmant variable set to a non-empty string.
+To enable, deploy the function with the `DEBUG` environment variable set to a non-empty string.
 Note, debug logs generates 2*N log events every time a VM is deleted where N is the number of DNS records across all configured managed zones.
 For example, deleting 10 VM instances with 1,000 managed DNS records generates 20,000 debug